 Smoking the Chicken Cordon Bleu

-Note: Due to the fact that these are wrapped in bacon, they can handle a lot of smoke and I recommend keeping the smoke going for the entire time if you are using something other than a wood smoker.
+Note: Due to the fact that these are wrapped in bacon, they can handle a lot of smoke and I recommend keeping the smoke going for the entire time if possible.

 Place the meat on the grate leaving about 3/4 inch between them to allow the smoke to have full access to them.

 Maintain about 225-240 throughout and keep the smoke going.
 I recommend using a good bold smoke like hickory, pecan or mesquite but any smoking wood will work well.

 These should take about 3 hours but keep a close eye on the internal temperature of the chicken using a digital probe meat thermometer and pull them off when they reach 165 degrees.
 It is ok to pull them a degree or two shy of this if you are worried about overcooking them since they will continue to cook internally for a few minutes.

 I don’t worry about making the bacon really crispy, but if that is a requirement for you, you can pull them from the smoker when they reach about 145 degrees and place them on a hot grill to finish or under the broiler for a few minutes.
 If you do this, continue to monitor the internal temperature and make sure they reach 165 degrees before calling them done.

 About Using a Meat Thermometer

 Be sure to use a digital probe meat thermometer when making the smoked chicken cordon bleu or any recipe that requires the meat reach a safe temperature.
 I use a Maverick ET-732 which is a dual probe remote thermometer with the sending unit at the smoker and the receiver in my pocket.
 This way, I can go about what I need to do and I always know the temperature of my smoker and the meat.